rnnall/readynas-gitlist/gitlist_setup_readyNAS.md

 # gitlist ReadyNAS setup

 This is a an experiement with creating github repository on a NetGear ReadyNAS 104 system.
-Utlimate goal will be to sync with Google Drive, Dropbox, Box, OneDrive...
+Utlimate goal will be to sync with **Google Drive** and considering: Dropbox, Box, OneDrive...

 ## System Information